szabado/ds/README.md

 Diffs between:
 - xml?
 - protobuf???
 Probably not, but maybe
 - ini.
-More complicated than other languages.
+The libraries to deal with it are more complex than other languages, so it's been pushed off.

 Other things:
 - Pretty printing in the relevant language